Chinua Achebe Literary Festival

-In 2020, during the fifth edition and fifth year anniversary of the event, the organizers added Chinua Achebe Memorial Lecture to the festival, hence it is now known as the Chinua Achebe Literary Festival and Memorial Lecture.
-The maiden Chinua Achebe Memorial Lecture, which was the first of its kind, was delivered by Oseloka Obaze, a prolific Nigerian literary figure and Diplomat.
+In 2020, during the fifth edition and fifth year anniversary of the event, the organizers added Achebe Memorial Lecture to the Festival, hence it is now known as the Chinua Achebe Literary Festival and Memorial Lecture.
+The maiden Chinua Achebe Memorial Lecture, which was the first of its kind, was delivered by Oseloka Obaze, a prolific Nigerian literary figure and diplomat.